etcd-io/etcd/Documentation/profiling.md

 etcd exposes profiling information from the Go pprof package over HTTP.
 The basic browseable interface can be found at `http://127.0.0.1:4001/debug/pprof`.

+**NOTE**: In the following examples you need to ensure that the `./bin/etcd` is identical to the `./bin/etcd` that you are targetting (same git hash, arch, platform, etc).

 ### Heap memory profile

 ```